ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Reliability of RateLimit-Reset {#sec-reset-reliability}

-Consider that `service-limit` may not be restored after the moment referenced by `RateLimit-Reset`, and the `RateLimit-Reset` value should not be considered fixed nor constant.
+Consider that service-limit may not be restored after the moment referenced by RateLimit-Reset field, and the RateLimit-Reset field value should not be considered fixed nor constant.

-Subsequent requests may return a higher `RateLimit-Reset` value to limit concurrency or implement dynamic or adaptive throttling policies.
+Subsequent requests may return a higher RateLimit-Reset field value to limit concurrency or implement dynamic or adaptive throttling policies.

 ## Resource exhaustion {#sec-resource-exhaustion}

-When returning `RateLimit-Reset` you must be aware that many throttled clients may come back at the very moment specified.
+When returning RateLimit-Reset field you must be aware that many throttled clients may come back at the very moment specified.

-This is true for `Retry-After` too.
+This is true for Retry-After too.

-For example, if the quota resets every day at `18:00:00` and your server returns the `RateLimit-Reset` accordingly
+For example, if the quota resets every day at `18:00:00` and your server returns the RateLimit-Reset field accordingly

 ~~~ example
    Date: Tue, 15 Nov 1994 08:00:00 GMT